beckchr/musicmount/README.md

 # MusicMount Tool

-[_MusicMount.org_](http://musicmount.org) provides an API and tools to access your music on your mobile devices.
+[_MusicMount.org_](http://musicmount.org) provides an API and tools to access your music from your mobile devices.
 The _MusicMount_ tool is used to build a static _MusicMount_ site, ready to be deployed to a web server.

 ## License